-- •Denominator = Number of students enrolled in a Florida Community College who earned the AA degree in an academic year - •Numerator = Of those, the number found enrolled in the State University System in the year of graduation or the year following.
+- •Denominator = Number of students enrolled in a Florida Community College who earned the AA degree in an academic year - •Numerator = Of those, the number found enrolled in a Florida public baccalaureate program in the year of graduation or the year following.

-The objective seeks to increase the transfer rate of AA degree students into state universities.
+The objective seeks to increase the transfer rate of AA degree students into four-year programs.
 Research shows that most AA degree student transfers occur within the first two years of earning the degree.
 Therefore, this is a valid measure of the transfer of AA degree students.